 Lindy Center for Civic Engagement

-The Center promotes social responsibility and public service by facilitating community-based experiential learning for students, faculty, and professional staff.
-Through collaborations with the community, and in support of the University’s strategic plan, the Center furthers the public good on the local and national levels while enriching the scholarship and character of Drexel students through enhanced education.
+The center promotes the ideals of social responsibility and public service by facilitating community-based experiential learning for students, faculty and professional staff.
+Through collaborations with the community, and in support of the University’s strategic plan, the Center improves the public good on the local, national and global levels while enriching the scholarship and character of Drexel through enhanced education.

-The Lindy Scholars Program matches 75 Drexel students with 225 middle school students in 6-8 grade for after-school tutoring and mentoring sessions with the goal of enhancing their education and helping the students to realize their full potential.
+The Lindy Scholars Program matches 75 Drexel students with 225 middle school students in sixth through eigth grade for after-school tutoring and mentoring sessions with the goal of enhancing their education and helping them realize their full potential.
 The program engages parents through family workshops and supports teachers through professional development activities.
-The Lindy Center collaborates with Drexel’s School of Education and the Alain Locke, Martha Washington, and Morton McMichael elementary schools in West Philadelphia.
+The Lindy Center collaborates with Drexel’s School of Education and the Alain Locke, Martha Washington, and Morton McMichael schools in West Philadelphia.

-Toward the goal of being the most civically engaged university in the United States, the Lindy Center started a Certificate in Civic Engagement to provide Drexel students with the intellectual grounding to be active participants in their communities on issues of public concern.
-With the Certificate, Drexel becomes one of a small but growing number of colleges and universities across the country to establish an academic civic engagement program.
-Students pursuing the Certificate will take courses on active citizenship, university-community partnerships, and civic engagement leadership, among other innovative topics.
+The Lindy Center offers a Certificate in Civic Engagement to provide Drexel students with the intellectual grounding to be active participants on issues of public concern in their communities.
+Drexel is one of a small but growing number of colleges and universities across the country to establish an academic civic engagement program.
+Students pursuing the certificate will take courses in active citizenship, university-community partnerships and civic engagement leadership, among other innovative topics.